jwplayer/jw-design-ui-toolkit/README.md

 # JW UI Toolkit (Hook)

-This repository contains a single source of truth for global styles and components used across JW Player sites & products.
+This repository contains a single source of truth for global styles, icons and components used across JW Player sites & products.
 It's maintained here and included in other projects as a [git submodule](https://git-scm.com/docs/git-submodule).

 ## Getting Started